ceers/ceers-nircam/stage3.md

 We perform three additional corrections to the individual exposures, which are described in Section 3.3.2 of [Bagley et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023ApJ...946L..12B/abstract).

-First, rescale the variance maps to include the sky RMS fluctuations. we run a background subtraction routine that creates a 2D model of the background in an image.
+First, we rescale the variance maps to include the sky RMS fluctuations.
+We run a background subtraction routine that creates a 2D model of the background in an image.
 This saves a 2D background-subtracted version of the cal file but does not alter the original cal file.
-We only want to subtract a pedestal from the images before stacking, the 2D background subtraction routine can oversubtract in regions around extended/low surface brightness sources.
+(We only want to subtract a pedestal from the images before stacking, and the 2D background subtraction routine can oversubtract in regions around extended/low surface brightness sources.)
+We calculate the sky variance in each of the 2D-background-subtracted cal files and scale the read-noise variance array (`VAR_RNOISE`) to reproduce this value.

-Next we subtract a pedestal value in MJy/sr from each exposure, necessary because the SkyMatch routine of jwst does not successfully match the background across all detectors.
+Next we subtract a pedestal value in MJy/sr from each exposure, necessary because the Pipeline SkyMatch routine does not successfully match the background across all detectors.
 The tiered source masks created during the [1/f noise step](stage1.md) are used to mask source flux.
 We then fit a Gaussian to the distribution of unmasked, sigma-clipped pixel fluxes and subtract the peak of the Gaussian from the image.

 Finally, we fill 'holes' in the variance maps.
-In v1.7.2 and previous versions of the jwst Pipeline, we found that known bad pixels had values of exactly zero in the variance arrays.
+In v1.7.2 and previous versions of the Pipeline, we found that known bad pixels had values of exactly zero in the variance arrays.
 In these areas, the input error array with the missing data or bad pixel did not contribute to the rms of the affected output pixel during drizzling.
+The corresponding pixels in the output error array had relatively low rms compared with the average, and spurious source detections were more prevelent in these areas.
 We set these pixels to infinity in the individual variance maps to correctly down-weight bad pixels during drizzling.

 All three of these steps are performed with the script `skywcsvar.py`.
-If necessary, this script will also update the WCS from saved Tweakred `asdf` files.
-In this way, you can create multiple reduction versions without needing to rerun Tweakreg.
-If the Tweakreg step is not identified as 'complete' in the image header, `skywcsvar.py` will look for the correspdonding `*_tweakreg.asdf` and update the datamodel accordinly.
+If necessary, this script will also update the WCS from saved TweakReg `asdf` files.
+In this way, you can create multiple reduction versions without needing to rerun TweakReg.
+If the TweakReg step is not identified as 'complete' in the image header, `skywcsvar.py` will look for the correspdonding `*_tweakreg.asdf` and update the datamodel accordinly.